Calendar icon June 7, 2024

 Gather all documentation pertaining to the tenancy, including the lease agreement, any violation notices, and communication records.
 Comprehensive records support your case if the tenant contests the notice or if legal action becomes necessary.

-Crafting a Clear and Compliant Notice to Vacate Letter
+Best Practices to Follow When Writing a Notice to Vacate Letter

 Introduction